Broward Schools Votes To Keep Mask, Quarantine Rules In Place

 FORT LAUDERDALE (CBSMiami) — The Board of Broward County Public Schools voted 8-1 to keep their mask mandate and current quarantine protocols on Tuesday.

-Superintendent Vickie Cartwright says the positivity rate in the district has been declining but its still considered fairly high.READ MORE: South Florida Ports Record Busy, But Not Traffic-Jammed Like Los Angeles
+Superintendent Vickie Cartwright says the positivity rate in the district has been declining but it’s still considered fairly high.READ MORE: When Should Last Call Be?
+Some Miami Beach Businesses Charming Residents To Keep It Late Ahead Of November Vote

 “We are continuing to monitor not only those who are COVID positive but those being required to quarantine across our students and our staff members,” says Cartwright.

-He requests that the state considers withholding state funds in an amount equal to one twelfth of all school board members salaries, as well as withholding state funds in an amount equal to any federal grant funds for noncompliance with the emergency rule.
+He requests that the state considers withholding state funds in an amount equal to one-twelfth of all school board members’ salaries, as well as withholding state funds in an amount equal to any federal grant funds for noncompliance with the emergency rule.

 “He’s distracted in school, he’s struggling to breathe he’s not getting the education he should be getting,” says Deidre Ruth.

-Ruth joined a number of Broward school parents outside the district headquarters to protest the enforced mask mandate.READ MORE: Jury Selection Underway For Confessed Parkland Shooter Nikolas Cruz Jail Brawl Trial
+Ruth joined a number of Broward school parents outside the district headquarters to protest the enforced mask mandate.READ MORE: 10-Year-Old Boy Detained After Bringing Unloaded Gun To Fort Lauderdale Elementary School

 Broward joins ten other school districts including the five largest like Miami-Dade and Palm Beach that have challenged the state rule.